-A research concept.
-Using the university as a Living Lab means using your own academic and student research facilities to solve social responsibility and sustainability issues relating to Wrexham Glyndwr University’s infrastructure and practices.
+Using the University as a Living Lab means using your own academic and student research facilities to solve social responsibility and sustainability issues relating to Wrexham Glyndŵr University’s infrastructure and practices.

 Do you want to use the University as a case study or ‘testing ground’ for your final year research, dissertation or thesis?